 Each stage of bread fermentation - first fermentation, shaping and second fermentation - requires very specific temperatures.

-In addition, for every kilogram of flour, five to six liters of carbon dioxide are produced, including two liters during the first fermentation.
+In addition, for every kilogram of flour, five to six litres of carbon dioxide are produced, including two litres during the first fermentation.
 Fermentation also produces ethanol, and small quantities of acetic and lactic acid, propionic acid, pyruvic acid, etc., as well as aromatic aldehydes and ketones.
 This corrosive gas and dust – from the flour – released by the evaporators are a source of corrosion and so pose leakage risks for the system.

 These constraints led Bernard Abrax, manager of Tessonnière, a commercial and industrial refrigeration and air conditioning specialist, to install a standalone refrigeration circuit for the bakery, on the roof of the supermarket above the retarder/proofers.
 The announced arrival of the first Optyma™ Plus INVERTER variable-capacity condenser units enabled him to design a standalone system that also offers continuous adjustment to refrigerant requirements and required temperatures, in a much more energy-efficient way.